11 Tips for Getting Press Coverage When You’re Freelance

 Instagram might be an easy way to waste away your lunch break but it’s also a great tool to get directly to the editorial teams of trade press too.
 It’s an online/social media manager’s job to check and respond to posts they are tagged in and direct messages.
 It would do you no harm to slide into your desired publications DMs.
 Just be as snappy as possible and clear with what you are trying to achieve.

 Do your Homework

-Ask for a forward features list so you can plan, suggests Georgia Seago, Professional Beauty’s features editor.
+Ask for a forward features list so you can plan, suggests Georgia Seago, Aesthetic Medicine‘s editor.
 “You’ll know what features are coming up and can get in touch ahead of time to offer your contribution or ask how you can get involved in the article,” she says.

 Once you get a response and start a dialogue with the editorial team you’ll have a better idea of how you’ll be included, and you won’t waste time writing something that is irrelevant to what they are working on that month.
 Another good tip is to find out which regular sections the publication will always be planning for.
 Georgia says, “A two-page spotlight feature on your salon isn’t the only kind of valuable coverage; so don’t discount sections like news, expert tips or event pages.
 You can plan ahead and give them something to keep on file, and they will thank you when they’re on deadline and need a ready-made story!”